 Data from both versions of the survey (basic and detailed) are presented in two maps: The SCTLD map and the Coral Bleach maps with the option of showing all data layers.

-This is a DRAFT version of the map that shows site information, presence/absence of coral bleaching and available photos.
-We will be further developing the map to include additional data in the pop up tables (e.g., pale, partly bleached, fully bleached corals, Bleaching severity Index), as well as adding a function to access the raw data.
+This is a Working version of the Caribbean Coral Bleach Map that shows site information, presence/absence of coral bleaching and available photos.
+We have further developed the map to include additional data in the pop up tables (e.g., pale, partly bleached, fully bleached corals, Bleaching severity Index).
+We will be soon adding a function to access the raw data.
 Available data from previous years will also be added.
 Click the “layers” button to explore the different layers.
 Click on any site marker to open a pop-up table of data.
 Some sites have photos included and are accessible through the pop-up tables.

 First map shows the bleaching results for the current bleaching season (summer 2023).
 Quantitative data for the different bleaching layers are calculated from surveys submitted using the Detailed SCTLD and Bleaching form and may not be available in all cases.

 This map displays all available bleaching data for the current bleaching season (summer 2023).
 Date information is available in the pop up table for each survey.
 This map is currently being updated so be sure to check back for the latest information.

 All Coral bleach data combined (2017-2023)